jasimuddinevan/block-redirection-simple/README.md

 # Block Redirection Simple

-A lightweight Chrome extension that helps you block unwanted URL redirections with a simple toggle switch.
+A lightweight extension that helps you block unwanted URL redirections with a simple toggle switch.

 ## Features